Buzzing with Peridot: An Insightful Interview with Bernal Heights Beekeeper Extraordinaire

 Do you follow any specific sustainability practices in your beekeeping operations?

 I use only glass jars with metal lids.
 I offer a credit for returned jars so they can be reused.
 I use wax foundation for the frames in the hive rather than plastic.
 It’s no surprise that the bees resist making comb on plastic.
-I make a lot of the beehive parts with repurposed lumber.
-I use smoke to calm the bees and egg cartons or repurposed packing materials to fuel the smoker.
+I make many of the beehive parts from repurposed lumber.
+I use smoke to calm the bees, and egg cartons or repurposed packing materials serve as fuel for the smoker.

 What role do honeybees play in the local ecosystem, and how does Bernal Bears Honey contribute to their conservation?

 Bees pollinate 70% of our food crops.
-Being a few blocks from Alemany Farm lets our bees contribute directly to the local food supply.
+Being a few blocks from Alemany Farm, we can directly contribute to the local food supply.
 Many fruit trees in the neighborhood have more fruit when bees are nearby.
-Our lemon tree went from 200 lemons yearly to 1,000 when we got the bees.
+Our lemon tree’s production increased from 200 lemons per year to 1,000 after we introduced bees.
 Now we have calamondin, pineapple, guava, and lime trees.
 Flowers also make more seeds when bees visit.

 Are there any seasonal variations in honey production in Bernal Heights, and if so, how do you manage them?

-Most of the honey comes in early spring and fall because of the flowering trees.
-We have a lot of eucalyptus in San Francisco, which blooms in the winter, some years a lot more than others.
+Most of the honey is produced in early spring and fall, when trees flower.
+We have a lot of eucalyptus in San Francisco that blooms in winter, with some years seeing more blooms than others.
 The weather plays a big role in honey production.
 When things bloom, honey production increases significantly.
-In 2021 I harvested honey every month, but in the first six months of 2023, I only harvested once.
+In 2021, I harvested honey every month; however, in the first six months of 2023, I only harvested it once.

 Can you share interesting or unusual facts about honeybees or beekeeping that most people might not know?